 In general IB schools are the most expensive schools in the UAE, followed by British and American schools, followed by Indian schools - but this is not an exact science and there are always exceptions to prove the rule.

 As important as curricula when it comes to price will be where the school is located, with new Dubai schools tending to cost more than 'old' Dubai schools.

 Interestingly the one thing price is not is a proxy for is quality, although it can be an indicator - schools that charge have theoretically more to invest in teachers and facilities.
-The most expensive school in Dubai however is not a KHDA ranked Outstanding school, although it is a Good school, and has a rather swanky brand.
+The most expensive school in Dubai however is not a KHDA ranked Outstanding school - it is too new for a rating.
 Equally, there are many less expensive schools in the UAE which are ranked Good, and a couple ranked Outstanding - both Indian curriculum schools.

 Fees in Dubai range from AED 1,725 per year to over 120,000 AED per year depending on the school and age range.
 Nearly half (45%) of the students at private schools in Dubai pay less than 10,000 AED per year in tuition fees, while some 16% pay more than 35,000 AED dirhams.
 In most schools, tuition fees tend to increase by grade level.
 While 53% of KG1 students pay less than 10,000 AED per year, just 34% of Dubai’s Grade 12 students pay less than 10,000 AED per year.

 The average tuition fee paid by a student at a private school in Dubai is 18,196 AED per year, an average increase of 6.0% from last academic year.

 NOTE: Click on the hyperlink for up to date school fee information, updated in real time from our database.